lahiruj/time-table-generator/README.md

 #Introduction-
 >This is the mini project that I have done in my 3rd year.
 Its intended to generate time tables for our department.
 I have developed web interface to insert and retrieve information they are done using PHP.
 And the Algorithm was written in Java.
-Used netbeans for the java development and Dreamweaver for PHP and CSS.
-Did not used any ones GA.
-I tried to implement one of my own.
+Genetic Algorithm has been used for the scheduling/contesting process.

 #Deployment
 >Just deploy like any other web project.
 All files except .sql file should go to the context root. .sql should imported then(tt_gen). sometimes db connection properties should configured accoriding to.